Identity politics can make us a more liberal or less liberal society. It’s our choice.

 On the other hand, history has also shown us that identity politics is not always exclusionary.
 Liberal feminism is perhaps the best example of an identity politics movement that has not been exclusionary.
 Although women have been the main beneficiaries of this women, men have also been lifted out of their rigid gender roles and expectations.
 Liberal feminism has also given society many great voices, great minds, and great ideas, through the increasing participation of women in the public sphere.

-Therefore, there are actually two very different types of identity politics.
+There are actually two very different types of identity politics.
 One type of identity politics seeks to use shared identity and shared lived experience to inform how society can be more liberal and less discriminatory.
 The other type seeks to use shared identity and shared lived experience to build walls and keep outsiders firmly out.
 It is just natural that the former would make society more liberal, and the latter would make society less liberal.